department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 ### How do I access these services?

-You may be able to use one or more of these services if **all of the following are true for you**:
+You may be able to use one or more of these services if all of the below are true for you.

+**All of these must be true:**

 - You’re signed up for VA health care, **and**
 - We conclude that you need a specific service to help with your ongoing treatment and personal care, **and**